dikortis/LetsTalkETC/Episodes/Episode_15.md

-kind of go through traffic because they all sense GP you know all that types of stuff whether it's drones or cars whatever um is it functional programming that's going to determine this type of stuff that you know all these cars are weaving in and out of each other
+kind of go through traffic because they all sense GP you know all that types of stuff whether it's drones or cars whatever is it functional programming that's going to determine this type of stuff that you know all these cars are weaving in and out of each other